V-Sekai/godot-sentry-native/README.md

 1. Be sure to copy `godot/bin/sentry.dll` and `godot/bin/crashpad_handler.exe` to your game's export folder
 1. Don't forget to upload symbol file any time you rebuild: `sentry-cli upload-dif -o your-organization -p your-project --wait godot.windows.opt.32.pdb`

-## Setup Sentry.io in your own Godot Project's
+## Setup Sentry.io in your own Godot Game Project's
-To have your own Game's report to Sentry.io
+To have your own games report crashes to Sentry.io:
 1. Set Sentry Dsn in Project Settings
 1. Export using the Custom Export Template
-1. Be sure to copy sentry.dll and crashpad_handler.exe to your Export folder and ship with your game.
+1. Be sure to copy `godot/bin/sentry.dll` and `godot/bin/crashpad_handler.exe` to your Export folder and ship with your game.

 ## Options in Project Settings
 * String **third_party/sentry/dsn** \